VkyM/Lnx/JumpHostUsingNginx.md

 ```
 --------------------------------------------------------------------------------------------------------------
-### 3.  create directory structure as mentioned in stream directive
+### 3. Create directory structure as mentioned in stream directive
 ```
 	etc
 	|_nginx